Leadwerks/Documentation/vegetation.md

 Like terrain materials, vegetation is separated into separate layers, each with its own properties.
 Each layer can contain one or more variations.
 These are usually different versions of a model that help to create a more random look to the scene and prevent repetition.
 The variations are randomly selected by the vegetation system.

+The vegetation system can support very large numbers of objects with minimal memory usage and faster performance.

 ## Adding Vegetation Layers

 To add a new vegation layer to the terrain, press the **Add** button at the bottom of the vegetation panel.
 Select the **Add Layer** popup menu.
 An file open dialog will appear, allowing you to browse to and select a model file to use for the vegetation layer.
 If you select multiple model files with the file open dialog, each model will be added as a variation in the new layer.